Landscape-Data-Commons/RinRangelands/README.md

 ## To get started, download this repository to your computer:
 1. Navigate to this GitHub repository: github.com/Landscape-Data-Commons/RinRangelands
-2. Navigate to the green <> Code button, and select **Download Zip** 3.Save on your computer and unzip the file
+2. Navigate to the green <> Code button, and select **Download Zip**
+3. Save on your computer and unzip the file

 ## Install R and RStudio